delphix/dcs-for-azure-templates/dcsazure_adls_to_adls_discovery_pl/README.md

   `{"DCS_EXAMPLE_PREFIX":{"suffixes":["csv","txt","NO_EXT"]}}`)
 * `P_REDISCOVER` - This is a Bool that specifies if we should re-execute the data discovery dataflow for previously discovered files that have not had their schema modified (default `true`)
+* `P_COLUMN_NAME_NORMALIZATION_PLACEHOLDER` - String - For column names containing spaces, this placeholder will be used to normalize the column names.
+  Spaces will be replaced with this placeholder when reading from the source.
+Before writing back to source we de-normalize the normalized column name to its original name.

 #### Notes